Zendro-dev/Zendro-dev.github.io/quickstart.md

 ### Step 2: Setup a new Zendro project

 The easiest way to set up Zendro is using the [Zendro CLI tool](https://github.com/Zendro-dev/zendro) with minimal steps and configuration.
-Execute:
+Go out from the previusly created `zendro` directory and execute:

 ```
 $ zendro set-up -d <name>
 ```

+where `<name>` is the name of your new project.

 By default, three data models with associations will be used for this instance:
 * city